 Not long since many an anxious eye was turned Channel-wards from Plymouth Hoe towards that group of rocks, on one of which the famous Eddystone Light stood-and happily, still stands-for the light that should have illumined the stormy waters was apparently quenched.
 Not till morning dawn had nearly come was a re-assuring glimmer noted in the lantern of that famed Pharos of our coasts.
 And there was good reason for anxiety, although the immediate occasion was a mere temporary derangement of the lighting apparatus: for the report had spread that Smeaton's greatest architectural triumph had collapsed before the power of the sea.
 One trembles to think what that might have meant, not merely to its few inhabitants, but to scores of sailors and owners.
-"Happily," said one of our leading journals, "the Eddystone is still safe, despite the terrible effects merable buld not artificial isations. o in all esented.
-It can be considered.
+"Happily," said one of our leading journals, "the Eddystone is still safe, despite the terrible effects merable ould not artificial isations. o in all resented. ted.

-: "The ratio of us just ne guns, e arm of n of all ortunity
+: "The ratio of us just ne guns, arm of all ortunity

-ouses-The

-Tower of

-is Wooden
+Tower of is Wooden the Field-see Keeper History-Masonry-always in a Storm-inel.

-the Field-

-use Keeper

-History-

-Masonry-

-always in

-a Storm-

-unel.